langenhagen/explore-with-dmenu/README.md

 # explore-with-dmenu
-A handy and simple file explorer using `dmenu` (https://tools.suckless.org/dmenu) written in bash.
+A handy, simple but flexible file explorer using `dmenu` written in bash.

 Use the arrow-keys and type on the keyboard to find items and press `<Enter>` to navigate into folders or to open files with their default applications.
 Press `<ESC>` to exit at anytime.
+By default, `explore-with-dmenu` remembers your last selected entries and provides shortcuts to these.

 ![](res/screen-example.gif)